 - Use repellents according to label directions.

-- Apply repellents sparingly and only to exposed skin or clothing.
+- Apply repellents sparingly and only to exposed skin.

 - Repellents should not be inhaled or ingested, and contact with the eyes should be avoided.